openshift-labs/learn-katacoda/introduction/developing-with-odo-311/06-making-changes-to-source-code.md

 File /root/frontend/index.html changed
 File  changed
 Pushing files...
-✓  Waiting for component to start [10ms]
+ ✓  Waiting for component to start
-✓  Syncing files to the component [16s]
+ ✓  Copying files to component
-✓  Building component [6s]
+ ✓  Building component
 ```

 Refresh the application's page in the web browser.
 You will see the new name in the web interface for the application.